MONITORS

 30” Main Monitor

 Our standard size arcades use 30" 16:10 IPS LCD monitors, RGB factory calibrated and with very low latency.
 At a 2560x1600 resolution they carry a high pixel density and superior image compared to standard off-the-shelf TVs and the aspect ratio is closer to a 4:3 CRT (details below).
 These are a popular monitor for professional graphic designers and used in industry settings for their fidelity and performance.
+If you’d like to change this option to a g-sync monitor for refresh rate advantages we offer a 32” gsync 16:9 option.

 43” Main Monitor